Mat-Su extends disaster declaration after back-to-back windstorms, ongoing gusts

 “The intent of this extension is really to encourage and get support from the state to make sure that individual assistance and public assistance are made available to residents and public entities for the duration of both events,” Borough Manager Mike Brown told the assembly.

 The updated disaster declaration covers Dec.
-6-16 and asks Dunleavy to approve public and individual financial assistance for any wind-related damages during that period.
-The initial declaration approved last week covers only damages caused between Dec.
-6-8.
+6-16.
+Gov. Mike Dunleavy extended a state disaster declaration that provides public and individual financial assistance for any wind-related damages during that period.

-Gov. Mike Dunleavy last week approved state financial support for damage caused by the Dec.
+Dunleavy initially approve the state financial support last week to cover damage caused by the Dec.
 6-9 windstorm, which left thousands of Mat-Su residents without power and damaged buildings and property across the region.
 The storm brought 74 hours of gusts greater than 50 mph, Brown said, including a 100-mph gust at the Palmer Airport — the third strongest on record.

 A second high wind warning issued Sunday was initially expected to last through 3 a.m.
 Monday, but was ultimately extended into Monday night.
 A 90-mph gust was recorded at the Palmer Airport at 2:55 a.m.
 Monday, according to weather data.